marcusmchale/breedcafs/README.md

     are reverted when records are "deleted"
    * Users may "delete" their own records
    * Partner Admins may "delete" any record submitted by users with a primary affiliation to their corresponding Partner

+### Notes
+  * Ensure feature names for "curve" record type features are not more than 31 characters and do not contain characters that excel does not allow in sheet names: []:*?/\